WebKit/WebKit/Source/WebKit/WPEPlatform/docs/overview.md

 ## Class hierarchy

-The core of the API revolves around four abstract classes:
+The core of the API revolves around four base classes. [class@Display], [class@View], and [class@Buffer] are abstract - [class@Toplevel] can be instantiated but is normally subclassed by platform implementations:

 | Class | Role |
 |---|---|